adityasajoo/pollingApp/docs/Readme.md

 ## Libraries/Frameworks Used
 1. [ExpressJS](https://expressjs.com/)
     * Express is a Node.js web application framework that provides a robust set of features for web and mobile applications.
-Routing in the project was done using express.
+Routing in this project was done using express.
 2. [mongooseJS](https://mongoosejs.com/)
     * MongooseJS a library that helps us with mongoDB operations.
 3. [Socjet.IO](https://socket.io/)
     * Socket.IO was used to enable real time communication between the clients and the server.
-Hence when ever a client enters a data , it is reflected to all the connected clients.
+Hence, whenever a client enters a data , it is reflected to all the connected clients.
 4. [Express-Handlebars](https://www.npmjs.com/package/express-handlebars)
     * Express-Handlebars is a library that enables us to use handlebars with express-app.
 5. [ChartJS](https://www.chartjs.org/)